DPLATA/Guides-overviews-and-tutorials/Docker-install/README.md

 sudo usermod -aG docker $USER
 ```
 ### Step 6: VERIFY THE INSTALLATION
-Run a docker command just to check that your installation is ready to go
+Run a docker command just to check that your install is ready to go
 ```
 docker ps
 ```